 - It boosts your odds of hitting the client at the right time.
 Aside from having an urgent need, clients are ready to buy only when they’re ready to buy.
 When you send more letters (within reason) you increase your odds of acquiring that new client.

 Here are five ways to use sequenced mailings that you might not have considered.
-It’s not just for new leads; it’s a great direct mail technique to use with your current customers too.
+It’s not just for lead generation follow-up sequences, it’s a great direct mail technique to use with your current customers too.

 - Follow up to new leads in your pipeline.
 This is probably the most important juncture to use a sequenced mailing.
 The decision-making process can take a long time, especially as the product (like printing or packaging) gets more complex.
 You want to be present during the entire process.
 A direct mail sequence does that for you.